UKPLab/sentence-transformers/examples/training/nli/README.md

 To train on NLI, see the follwing example files:
 - **[training_nli.py](training_nli.py)** - This example uses the Softmax-Classification-Loss, as described in the [SBERT-Paper](https://arxiv.org/abs/1908.10084), to learn sentence embeddings.
 - **[training_nli_v2.py](training_nli_v2.py)** - The Softmax-Classification-Loss, as used in our original SBERT paper, does not yield optimal performance.
 A better loss is [MultipleNegativesRankingLoss](https://www.sbert.net/docs/package_reference/losses.html#multiplenegativesrankingloss), where we provide pairs or triplets.
 In that example, we provide a triplet of the format: (anchor, entailment_sentence, contradiction_sentence).
 The NLI data provides such triplets.
-The MultipleNegativesRankingLoss yields much higher performances and is more intuitive than the Softmax-Classifiation-Loss.
+The MultipleNegativesRankingLoss yields much higher performances and is more intuitive than the Softmax-Classification-Loss.
 We have used this loss to train the paraphrase model in our [Making Monolingual Sentence Embeddings Multilingual using Knowledge Distillation](https://arxiv.org/abs/2004.09813) paper.

 ## Data
 In our experiments we combine [SNLI](https://arxiv.org/abs/1508.05326) and [MultiNLI](https://arxiv.org/abs/1704.05426), which we call AllNLI.
 These two datasets contain sentence pairs and one of three labels: entailment, neutral, contradiction: